wypb/flink-elasticsearch2-connector/README.md

 # flink-elasticsearch2-connector

-Flink DataSet ElasticSearchOutputFormat create by <https://www.iteblog.com> based on `org.apache.flink#flink-connector-elasticsearch2_2.10#1.1.2`,We can use it in Scala or Java.
+Flink DataSet ElasticSearchOutputFormat create by <https://www.iteblog.com> based on `org.apache.flink#flink-connector-elasticsearch2_2.10#1.1.2`, We can use it in Scala or Java.
+Through the ElasticSearchOutputFormat, we can save Flink DataSet to elasticsearch.

 # Usage
+## Environment

+Elasticsearch: 2.x.x
+Flink: 1.x.x
+Scala: 2.10.x

 ## pom.xml
 ```xml